fair-acc/gnuradio4/CONTRIBUTING.md

    If not, then please open an issue on GitHub describing the proposed feature.
 We want to make sure any feature work goes smoothly.
    We're happy to work with you to determine if it fits the current project direction and make sure no one else is already working on it.

- - For any work related to setting up build, test, and CI for OpenCMW on GitHub, or for small patches or bug fixes, please open an issue for tracking purposes, but we generally don't need a discussion prior to opening a PR.
+ - For any work related to setting up build, test, and CI for GNU Radio on GitHub, or for small patches or bug fixes, please open an issue for tracking purposes, but we generally don't need a discussion prior to opening a PR.

 ### Development process